Blogging Challenges – 1 year of Professional Food and Travel Blogging

 Fast forward, I decided to quit my Engineering job, close my business in Qatar and start traveling.
 After 20 years in the corporate world, I was in desperate need of a change.
 My Journey started in Cambodia, and continued to India, Thailand, Sri Lanka, Germany, Ireland, and a few months in France.
 Up to then, my blog was just for fun, part-time and I did not take it seriously.
 I was only posting once a month and even less.

 During my presence in France and during a course in Plant-Based diet and Photography, I decided to change my niche, change my blog name, change the web design, and become a full-time blogger.
 I spent countless hours making my blog live, all by myself.
 To buy the domain, host, choose a theme, and most important install the theme.
 Oh, what a nightmare!
 Finally, I got my first proper post to live and start blogging regularly.
 I reached a point where I was not sure whether I am doing it correctly, so I reached a Professional in Ideadeco.

 After 1 year of blogging, I feel that I have to clear out some things for anyone who wants to be a successful and professional blogger.
 I am way far from that.

 Blogging is NOT free

-You pay money for the domain, the host, the theme, and if you can afford Photographer, Developer, Translator, Virtual Assistant to help you all the tasks and much more!
+You pay money for the domain, the host, the theme, and if you can afford Photographer, Developer, Translator, or Virtual Assistant to help you with all the tasks and much more!
 Trust me.
-It’s way too expensive to hire someone full time.
+It’s way too expensive to hire someone full-time.
 Personally, I can not afford it.